August 1987 Philippine coup attempt: Advance on Manila

 Government attempts to intercept the rebels were preempted when, on the evening of August 27, Honasan and his trainees rode south on commandeered buses, dozens of 6X6 trucks and three tanks along the North Diversion Road towards Manila.
 Their classroom blackboards were later found to have contained maps with the presidential offices at Malacañang Palace and AFP headquarters at Camp Aguinaldo in Quezon City marked as targets.
 By midnight, they were joined by troops from other nearby military camps near the Santa Rita tollgate in Guiguinto, Bulacan, and flew inverted Philippine flags symbolizing war.
-General Ramos subsequently said that the rebels to aimed "to kill the President and her family," which was further highlighted by an intercepted radio message discovered by the Integrated National Police on August 27 mentioning Aquino's assassination by the end of the month.
+General Ramos subsequently said that the rebels aimed "to kill the President and her family," which was further highlighted by an intercepted radio message discovered by the Integrated National Police on August 27 mentioning Aquino's assassination by the end of the month.

 In the early morning of August 28, the rebel convoy was spotted by government forces in Santa Maria, Bulacan, with an estimated strength of more than 2,000, all of them heavily armed.
 Upon hearing of the convoy's sighting, General Montaño concluded that the rebels would attack in half an hour.
 In response, the head of the Philippine Army, Major General Restituto Padilla Sr., immediately dispatched five tanks to reinforce Camp Aguinaldo.
 The convoy arrived in Manila at around 1:00 am.